Financial Aid and Scholarships - Undergraduate

 Application procedures

-All financial aid applicants must file the Free Application for Federal Student Aid (FAFSA) which is available October 1 each year.
+All financial aid applicants must file the Free Application for Federal Student Aid (FAFSA) for the relevant award year, which is available starting October 1 each year.
 File the FAFSA by February 1 for priority consideration, although applications are accepted throughout the academic year.

 Students whose application is selected for verification by the United States Department of Education will be required to submit additional documentation to the Financial Aid Office.